 Stage One involved a needs assessment to inform the development of the educational package.
 This stage included:

 - in-depth, semi-structured, individual or focus group interviews with mental health consumers, carers, service providers (such as GPs and nurses) as well as other health stakeholders to explore medication needs, expectations and possible supports;

 - interviews with 500 mental health consumers and carers within 72 hours of a pharmacy visit to gather information of their views of the support they received;

 - survey of the learning needs, skills, knowledge and beliefs of pharmacy staff about mental health.

-Stage Two will focus on delivering and evaluating the educational package for pharmacy staff.
-This will include:
+Stage Two focused on delivering and evaluating the educational package for pharmacy staff.
+This stage included:

 - piloting the educational package for pharmacy staff in a face-to-face workshop;